-It is often useful to understand and be aware of the main types of heating and air conditioning systems that are available, to provide some clarity on what is available to you in your property, circumstances and budgetary constraints, so you are able to make an informed decision as to which will be the best option for you.
+It is often useful to be aware of the main types of heating and air conditioning systems that are available, to provide some clarity on what is available to you in your property, circumstances and budgetary constraints, so you are able to make an informed decision as to which will be the best option for you.
 It is also important to make sure your property receives the most energy efficient system possible, making for a more efficient property helping to ensure compliance with BREEAM ratings.

 Also, for new properties, heating, ventilation and air conditioning systems are likely to require ventilation testing and commissioning as part of UK Building Regulations.

 Central Heating Systems

 There are a few different categories of central heating systems that are available in the UK; all of which are designed to provide and distribute warmth to your home.
 Alongside proper property insulation, having effective heating systems in place, can ensure properties are ventilated and heated properly.

 Central heating systems typically fall into one of the following categories:

 Storage Heaters – Storage heaters are typically heated overnight using Economy 7 (off-peak electricity) as well as on Economy 10 tariffs for a shorter period of time during the day.
 The heat that has been stored is then released gradually over the course of the following day.